 - Nature research Community – Prof. José A. Martín-Gago “Behind the paper: Prevalence of non-aromatic carbonaceous molecules in the inner regions of circumstellar envelopes“

 The Stardust machine has been designed and assembled at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 The elapsed time has been from October 2014 to the end of 2015.
 Throughout 2016, we entered into the commissioning phase with several ongoing verification experiments and processes.
-The article shown above is the result of this commissioning phase.
 From mid-2017, we are dealing with the first astrophysical experiments, the so-called exploitation phase.

-The Stardust machine is basically a forefront facility to produce and analyze in-situ highly-controlled analogs of the dust grains in a versatile ultra-high-vacuum experiment (up to pressures of 10-11 mbar) to reproduce the physical conditions that prevail in the photospheres of AGB stars.
-In this environment, the nucleation of the aggregates and their possible interaction with the circumstellar gases will be mimicked.
-The Stardust machine will characterize microscopic processes (interaction with photons and gas) through surface science techniques.
-It encompasses 5 independent vacuum chambers, with their own instrumentation, pumping systems, gas-dosed systems in a highly-controlled ultra-high vacuum (UHV) environment:
+Stardust is basically a forefront facility to produce and analyze in-situ highly-controlled analogs of the dust grains in a versatile ultra-high-vacuum (UHV) experiment, up to pressures of 10-11 mbar.
+The ultimate goal is to reproduce the physical conditions that prevail in the photospheres of AGB stars.
+In this environment, we mimick the nucleation of the aggregates and their possible interaction with the circumstellar gases.
+Stardust characterizes microscopic processes (interaction with photons and gas) through surface science techniques.
+It encompasses 5 independent vacuum chambers, with their own instrumentation, pumping systems, gas-dosed systems in a highly-controlled UHV environment:

 - MICS (Multiple Ion Cluster Source) chamber.
 The MICS is a new optimized route for cluster growth of a standard technique based on a sputtering gas.
 It allows the formation of nanoparticles of controlled elemental composition by atomic aggregation.
 A special port has been adapted to perform optical spectroscopy.